Financial Support for Community-Based SRHR Initiatives

 - All selected participants will be required to participate in a review and submit a brief final report on their initiative once it’s done.
 This will include all financial documentation as outlined in the support agreement.
 Selected participants may also be asked to participate in future selection committees.

 - Selected initiatives must be completed within 6 months of signing the support agreement.

 We welcome applications on a range of SRHR issues.
 Special consideration will be given to applications focused on:

 - Abortion or abortion access

-- SRHR initiatives led, by and for BIPOC(Black, Indigenous, and People of Color) communities
+- SRHR initiatives led by and for BIPOC (Black, Indigenous, and People of Colour) communities

 Her Future Her Choice is funded by the Government of Canada through Global Affairs Canada, Oxfam and individual donors.